Careers

 Teaching at Lake Country Classical Academy

-Lake Country Classical Academy (LCCA) is an independent public charter school and is honored to be the first Hillsdale College Member School in Wisconsin.
-The Hillsdale K-12 curriculum provides the architecture for LCCA’s academic program that emphasizes a foundation in liberal and civic education and the core disciplines of math, science, history, and language arts, including phonics and writing, with attention to music, art, and foreign language.
+Lake Country Classical Academy (LCCA) is an independent, public charter school in Oconomowoc, WI, serving SE Wisconsin and the Lake Country area.
+LCCA is a Hillsdale College Candidate Member School.
+We are a licensed user of the Hillsdale K-12 curriculum, which provides the architecture for LCCA’s academic program that emphasizes a foundation in liberal and civic education and the core disciplines of math, science, history, and language arts, including phonics and writing, with attention to music, art, and foreign language.

 Faculty and staff are employed by Lake Country Classical Academy, not by a local public school district.
 We hire without consideration to race, religion, creed, color, national origin, age, gender, marital status, veteran status, disability, or other legally prohibited form of discrimination.